GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 ### Deploying a model

-Trained models can be deployed to ML Engine for online or batch prediction serving.
+Trained models can be deployed to AI Platform for online or batch prediction serving.
 This demo uses the online mode.
 The model is deployed behind a fully managed and autoscaled REST API.

-Once you have trained a model, go the the [Google Cloud console, ML Engine section, Models subsection](https://console.cloud.google.com/mlengine/models) and click on "New model" then "New version".
+Once you have trained a model, go the the [Google Cloud console, AI Platform section, Models subsection](https://console.cloud.google.com/mlengine/models) and click on "New model" then "New version".
 Select the latest model checkpoint you have trained.
 It should be something like `gs://<YOUR-BUCKET>/jobs/airplaneXXX/export/planespotting/1529794205/`.